Outline and Boxes on a Blue Blackground

 Corporate, Business, and Transactional Law

-In the global economy, the complex relationships among boards, banks, investors, management, and other stakeholders create a shifting legal landscape for businesses—which demands lawyers who are agile advisers, strategists, dealmakers, and problem-solvers.
+In the global economy, the complex relationships among corporate boards, management, entrepreneurs, investors, and other stakeholders create a dynamic legal landscape for private business and public corporations.
+This arena demands lawyers who are agile advisers, knowledgeable strategists, skilled dealmakers, and creative problem-solvers.

 How do lawyers help their clients navigate the complex legal frameworks and challenges facing corporations, entrepreneurs, financiers, and shareholders?

-New York City, the world’s commercial and financial capital, is the ideal place for students to investigate crucial and emerging legal and organizational issues facing businesses of all kinds and to pursue the broad range of career opportunities in the private sector.
+New York City, the world’s commercial and financial capital, is the ideal place for students to investigate and thoroughly understand legal and organizational issues facing businesses of all kinds—corporate governance, transactions, capital markets, securities regulation, and taxation—and to pursue the broad range of career opportunities in the private sector.

 Why Columbia?

-Learn from Law School faculty members known for their groundbreaking scholarship and advisory roles in areas such as bankruptcy, capital markets, contracts, fintech, mergers and acquisitions, real estate, securities regulation, tax, and white-collar crime.
+Learn from Law School faculty known for their groundbreaking scholarship and real-world advising on bankruptcy, contracts, fintech, mergers and acquisitions, real estate, and white-collar crime.

 Serve as research fellows in centers such as the Ira M. Millstein Center for Global Markets and Corporate Governance and the Center for Law and Economic Studies.